cysouw/diathesis/text/c08_infinitive.md

 - probably exactly the same verbs as can be used with *sein + Infinitive* absentive can also be used with *kommen + Infinitive*.

-### *haben + leicht/gut + Infinitiv* Exemptive {#sec:infinitive-haben-adverbial}
+### *haben + leicht/gut + Infinitiv* Fortunative {#sec:infinitive-haben-adverbial}

-A special construction using *haben* with infinitive describes a situation in which the subject is exempt of any difficulty, so I propose to call this construction ~~exemptive~~ (from Lat. *exemptus* 'freed of').
+The construction *haben + Infinitiv* describes a situation in which the subject is in a fortunate situation to do something, so I propose to call this construction ~~fortunative~~ (from Lat. *fortunatus* 'blessed, lucky').
 This construction obligatorily needs an adverb, most frequently *leicht* 'easy' [@next a] or *gut* 'well' [@next b].
 Only incidentally other adverbs are attested, like *klug* 'clever' [@next c].
-The main verbs seem to be restricted to intransitive verbs, most frequent are *reden* 'to talk' and *lachen* 'to smile'.
+The main verbs seem to be restricted to intransitive verbs, most frequent are *reden* 'to talk' and *lachen* 'to laugh'.
+Utterance verbs appear to be particularly common in this construction.
 The only examples with transitive verbs involve incorporated objects, which are argueably intransitive [@next d].

 ::: ex
 - Er hat leicht reden. \